Chapter 4.15

 a.
 Demand shall be made of the person assessed by sending him/her a notice of the amount of tax due, the penalty and interest and the total and notice to the effect that if the taxes and all penalty and interest are not paid by a date certain which date shall not be less than thirty days from the date of mailing, that his/her personal property shall be subject to distraint and sale.
 The notice shall be sent by certified mail, return receipt requested or may be served in person with return of the person making service.
 The notice shall be signed by the city clerk.

 b.
-If no payment is made within the time specified or any extension agreed to in writing between the parties, the city clerk shall issue a warrant directed to an enforcement officer of the city to be designated by the city manager, direct him to seize, levy upon, distraint, and sell by public auction such personal property of the person assessed as the tax may have been levied upon, and that if the same is not sufficient to satisfy the tax, penalty, interest, costs, and expenses of sale, such warrant may authorize seizure, levy, distraint and sale of such other personal property of the person against whom the tax was assessed as may be sufficient to satisfy such tax, penalty, interest, costs and expenses of sale.
+If no payment is made within the time specified or in accordance with any repayment plan authorized by this chapter, the city clerk shall issue a warrant directed to an enforcement officer of the city to be designated by the city manager, direct him to seize, levy upon, distrain, and sell by public auction such personal property of the person assessed as the tax may have been levied upon, and that if the same is not sufficient to satisfy the tax, penalty, interest, costs, and expenses of sale, such warrant may authorize seizure, levy, distraint and sale of such other personal property of the person against whom the tax was assessed as may be sufficient to satisfy such tax, penalty, interest, costs and expenses of sale.

 i.
 No sale of any property may be made without at least fifteen days’ notice being given by publishing a notice of the sale at least two times in a newspaper of general circulation within the city, or if there is no such newspaper, by posting within the times stated a notice in seven public places within the city, and by mailing by certified first class prepaid mail a copy of the notice to the person assessed.